codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 fried (default) | [minimal/trusty64](https://app.vagrantup.com/minimal/boxes/trusty64/versions/14.04.3) | 271 | 2
 baked | [codeyourinfra/repo](https://app.vagrantup.com/codeyourinfra/boxes/repo/versions/1.0) | 259 | 0.5

 In order to check the durations, set the **APPEND_TIMESTAMP** environment variable to **true**.
 Then turn on the **repo server** twice, each time with a provisoning option.
 You will be able to follow how long the boot up takes through the `$ vagrant up repo` command output.

-More details you can find in the Codeyourinfra project blog post []().
+More details you can find in the Codeyourinfra project blog post [Choosing between baked and fried provisioning](http://codeyourinfra.today/choosing-between-baked-and-fried-provisioning).